 One industry that’s taking off in this area is travel and hospitality.
 During a 2016 Adobe Summit presentation, IBMiX Partner Melissa Lemberg showed travel brands how to use third-party data on personality traits to deliver unique ad experiences to customers.
-She told the tale of two travelers — Jenna and Sarah.
+She told the tale of two travellers — Jenna and Sarah.
 By combining social data with psychographic insights, advertisers could predict Jenna’s personality as highly neurotic with low levels of agreeableness, enabling them to send special offers to make her travel experience more comfortable, like upgrade options and clubhouse access.
-Using this same combination of data and insights, they could see that Sarah was an extrovert with high levels of openness and would likely enjoy offers for quick getaways and faraway vacations, appealing to her sense of adventure.
+Using this same combination of data and insights, they could see that Sarah was an extrovert with high levels of openness and would likely enjoy offers for quick getaways and faraway holidays, appealing to her sense of adventure.

 With combined insights like these, today’s most digitally savvy brands are connecting with customers on deeper emotional levels that get to the very core of who they are as humans.